-Table X. Saffir/Simpson Scale of Hurricane Intensity, Source: NWS NCDC.
+Table 3-3 Saffir/Simpson Scale of Hurricane Intensity, Source: NWS NCDC.

-Wind Speed Typical Effects

-Category 1 Hurricane - Weak

-74-95 MPH (64-82kt) Minimal Damage: Damage is primarily to shrubbery, trees, foliage, and unanchored mobile homes.
-No real damage occurs in building structures.
-Some damage is done to poorly constructed signs.

-Category 2 Hurricane - Moderate

-96-110 MPH (83-95kt) Moderate Damage: Considerable damage is done to shrubbery and tree foliage, some trees are blown down.
-Major structural damage occurs to exposed mobile homes.
-Extensive damage occurs to poorly constructed signs.
-Some damage is done to roofing materials, windows, and doors; no major damage occurs to the building integrity of structures.

-Category 3 Hurricane - - Strong
+Category 3 Hurricane - Strong

 111-130 MPH (96-113kt) Extensive damage: Foliage torn from trees and shrubbery; large trees blown down.
 Practically all poorly constructed signs are blown down.
 Some damage to roofing materials of buildings occurs, with some window and door damage.
 Some structural damage occurs to small buildings, residences and utility buildings.
 Mobile homes are destroyed.
 There is a minor amount of failure of curtain walls (in framed buildings).

-Category 4 Hurricane - V

-131-155 MPH (114-135kt) Extreme Damage: Shrubs and trees are blown down; all signs are down.
+Category 4 Hurricane - Very Strong 131-155 MPH (114-135kt) Extreme Damage: Shrubs and trees are blown down; all signs are down.
 Extensive roofing material and window and door damage occurs.
 Complete failure of roofs on many small residences occurs, and there is complete destruction of mobile homes.
 Some curtain walls experience failure.

-Category 5 Hurricane - Devastating

-Greater than 155 MPH (135kt) Catastrophic Damage: Shrubs and trees are blown down; all signs are down.
+Category 5 Hurricane - D evastating Greater than 155 MPH (135kt) Catastrophic Damage: Shrubs and trees are blown down; all signs are down.
 Considerable damage to roofs of buildings.
 Very severe and extensive window and door damage occurs.
 Complete failure of roof structures occurs on many residences and industrial buildings, and extensive shattering of glass in windows and doors occurs.
 Some complete buildings fail.
 Small buildings are overturned or blown away.
 Complete destruction of mobile homes occurs.

 Rhode Island has experienced tropical depressions and tropical storms as well as hurricanes ranging from Category 1 to Category 3 (NOAA 2013).
 Hurricanes are rare but devastating events in Rhode Island.
-Hurricane wind damages can be costly but the related storm surge is by far the most destructive force acting on the Rhode Island coast.
+Hurricane wind damages can be costly but the related storm surge is by far the most destructive force acting on the Rhode Island coast (Rhode Island Emergency Management Agency, 2014).

 There have been some devastating historical hurricanes in Rhode Island that have impacted Jamestown substantially.
 In the hurricane of 1938 Rhode Island suffered an estimated \$100 million in property damage and 262 deaths statewide.
-In Jamestown seven school children died on their way home from an early school dismissal (Burns 2005).
-Jamestown also lost all connection to electric power, and the three ferries that connected Jamestown to the main land were damaged from the hurricane and were inoperable (Ward 1938).
-These effects contributed to such a sense of isolation that it spurred the construction of the Jamestown Bridge that connected the island to mainland in 1940 (Scotti 2003).
+In Jamestown seven school children died on their way home from an early school dismissal (Burns, 2005).
+Jamestown also lost all connection to electric power, and the three ferries that connected Jamestown to the main land were damaged from the hurricane and were inoperable (Ward and Hartley, 1938).
+These effects contributed to such a sense of isolation that it spurred the construction of the Jamestown Bridge that connected the island to mainland in 1940 (Scotti, 2003).

 Hurricane Bob struck Rhode Island in 1991 and made landfall over neighboring Newport as a category 2 hurricane.
-It carried wind gusts up to 100 mph in Newport, drenched the state is seven inches of rain and four individual tornadoes were reported (NOAA 1991).
-The winds from the hurricane knocked down trees and utility poles throughout Rhode Island, causing 60% of Rhode Island residents to lose power (Del Santo 2013).
-Rhode Island was declared a Federal Disaster area by President George H. W. Bush and total damages in Southern New England amounted to 680 million dollars (Del Santo 2013).
+It carried wind gusts up to 100 mph in Newport, drenched the state is seven inches of rain and four individual tornadoes were reported (Valle and Dion, 1998).).
+The winds from the hurricane knocked down trees and utility poles throughout Rhode Island, causing 60% of Rhode Island residents to lose power (Del Santo, 2013).
+Rhode

+Island was declared a Federal Disaster area by President George H. W. Bush and total damages in Southern New England amounted to 680 million dollars (Del Santo, 2013).